Rules to Follow and Which to Bend

 Do Take a Prenatal Vitamin

 There is general agreement that it’s important to increase your consumption of a number of vitamins and minerals when you’re pregnant to ensure your baby’s optimal development and your own health.
 If you can do this by modifying your usual diet, then you probably won’t need a prenatal vitamin.
 However, studies have shown that most Americans don’t meet even their basic nutritional needs on a daily basis, so we assume that many pregnant women need a little help with this.

 Here’s another good reason to take a prenatal vitamin: Recent research suggests that certain nutrients, in quantities that are difficult to get through diet alone, can help with fetal development and even aid in preventing some common pregnancy complications.
 For example, choline and omega 3 fats have been shown to enhance fetal brain development.
 Folic acid helps prevent neural tube defects, and vitamin C can prevent premature rupture of the membranes.
 With these likely important benefits, my belief is that if you can afford the expense, a prenatal vitamin has no risk and much potential reward.
+If you have difficulty swallowing pills, vitamins also come in chewable and gummy forms.
+Read labels to ensure the vitamin you choose contains the correct amount of nutrients for pregnant women.
+The vitamin doesn’t necessarily have to say “prenatal” on the label to contain all the recommended nutrients.
+Even chewable children’s vitamins may be a good choice if they contain what you are looking for!
 If you choose not to take one, you should eat as healthfully as possible during your pregnancy.

 The directives that you receive regarding pregnancy dos and don’ts may make you feel that if you don’t follow each instruction to the letter, something will go wrong.
 If you believe that, you’ll spend your days trying to control things over which you actually have no power, causing yourself unnecessary stress.